This handbook was put together at the request of the

 should not be given out to non-residents in any circumstances.

-·We would suggest that residents ensure
+·We would suggest that residents ensure up-to-date

-for access to the flat for the porter in the event of an emergency.
+the flat for the porter in the event of an emergency.

 ·Smoking is not permitted in the corridors or